Malda, West Bengal: Rail

 There are four railway stations which serves the metropolitan city.
 Malda Town railway station serves the English Bazar area; Old Malda Junction serves the Old Malda area; Malda Court serves Mangalbari and Naldubi area, and Gour Malda serves Mahadipur and Gauḍa (Gour) area.

 Air

 Malda Airport (IATA: LDA, ICAO: VEMH) was closed in 1972 due to the Bangladesh War.
 Before that there were direct daily flights from Malda to Kolkata, Delhi, and Guwahati.
 In 2014, direct helicopter services were started between Malda and Kolkata, by the government of West Bengal.
-As of 2017, the airport is under construction and the flight service will start very soon but the construction work has not been started yet.